 The Textile Institute Medals and Awards

-Below is list of Member and Non-Member Awards which the Institute currently awards.
-Those marked with an asterisk* are currently presented.
-For a full list of previous winners, click Member Awards
+Below is a list of Member and Industry Awards.
+For a full list of previous winners, visit Member Awards

 Honorary Life Membership

 First awarded in 1979 and the highest award granted for service to the Institute.
 It recognises outstanding, exceptional, and sustained service to the Institute in the furtherance of its Charter objectives and to the textile industry generally.
-Award to be made at the discretion of Council.
+This award to be made at the discretion of Council – nominations cannot be accepted.

 Established in 2010 to celebrate the centenary of The Textile Institute, the award is presented to a business or organisation that has had a demonstrable effect on sustainability policy and practice in textiles, clothing and footwear and in one or more of the following – sourcing, production, use, recycling and disposal.
 This award is open to both members and non-members.

-Established in 2010 to celebrate the centenary of The Textile Institute, the award is presented to a student member enrolled in a postgraduate programme accredited by The Textile Institute to assist attendance at any international conference at which she/he will deliver a paper based on their postgraduate research, or any students registered on a further education course at a Corporate Member university.
+Established in 2010 to celebrate the centenary of The Textile Institute, the award may be offered either to: (i) a student enrolled on a postgraduate programme accredited by The Textile Institute, or (ii) a student enrolled on a postgraduate programme at a Corporate Institution to assist attendance at any international conference at which she/he will deliver a paper based on their postgraduate research.